chromeos/chromeos.dev/site/en/posts/io-games-for-large-screens.md

 ### Keyboards

-So, let's start with keyboards.
 While some games like Match-3 or Merge games can play just fine with just a mouse, there are many games where playing solely with a mouse is either difficult or impossible.
 Think about MOBAs or Action RPGs where one hand could control movement and the other controls actions.
 It's in these situations where adding keyboard controls could better immerse your players, especially when touch isn't involved.
 It's important that all the core on screen actions have a keyboard counterpart—movement, jumping, abilities, dodging, pausing, opening menus, and so on.

 Keyboards also present a unique problem around activity recreation.
 Changes in keyboard status, like a built-in keyboard being revealed or a keyboard being connected, trigger a configuration change.
 This in turn causes activity recreation which will destroy and then create your activity.
 Good news is, we can fix it!
 If we declare in the manifest that the game will handle these configuration changes itself, then no activity recreation will happen.